suffolklibraries/lgc/content/collections/events/your-beat-05-12.md

     content:
       -
         type: text
-        text: 'Halesworth Railway Station is a three minute walk away and can find train times on the ' -
+        text: 'Halesworth Railway Station is a three minute walk away and you can find train times on the ' -
         type: text
         marks: